cbosoft/blog/_posts/2023-02-09-gamifying-image-annotation.md

 # Quality Regression

-Using the ["Dogs vs. Cats"](https://www.kaggle.com/competitions/dogs-vs-cats/rules) dataset, I annotated XXXX pairs images - marking which of each was more or less *foxy*.
+Using the ["Dogs vs. Cats"](https://www.kaggle.com/competitions/dogs-vs-cats/rules) dataset, I annotated pairs of images - marking which of each was more or less *foxy*.
 Foxy, of course, meaning fox-like, vulpine, having the attributes of a fox.
-This is a somewhat arbitrary qualitative measure.
-It primarily came down to the ears - pricked attentive ears where definitely a prime indicator for foxiness as I was annotating.
+This is a somewhat arbitrary and subjective qualitative measure.
+For me, it primarily came down to the ears - pricked attentive ears where definitely a prime indicator for foxiness.

 The results are a series of pairs of items and an ordering within that pair.